fidell1998/azure-network-protocols/README.md

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>

 In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups.
-This specific guide is designed for the average tech user.
-Easily followable for for the average tech user.
+Designed for tech professionals with intermediate-level skills.
 <br />

 <h2>Environments and Technologies Used</h2>